Degree Award Information

 - Official transcripts with transfer work (including correspondence courses) must be received no later than three weeks after the date of graduation.

 - All coursework must have a final grade recorded prior to officially awarding a degree.
 All transfer-in-progress (TIP) grades must be resolved before a degree or certificate will be awarded.

 - Incomplete Grades:

 - All incomplete (I) grades received in ISU courses must be cleared prior to posting of degrees for Undergraduate students.

 - Change of Grade forms must be received in the Office of the Registrar no later than two weeks after the date of graduation.

-- If you earn an incomplete grade in a course taken the semester you wish to graduate, please inform a Graduation Specialist so your graduation date can be moved to the a future semester.
+- If you earn an incomplete grade in a course taken the semester you wish to graduate, please inform a Graduation Specialist so your graduation date can be moved to a future semester.